-It’s a quandary.
-You’re pitching your business, and the investors (naturally) want to see your progress, to get a snapshot of where your business is right now.
-But there’s a problem.
-The task seems impossible.
-You haven’t accomplished anything yet….
+It is a quandary.
+You are pitching your business and the investors (naturally) want to see your progress, to get a snapshot of where your business is right now.
+They are looking for your business plan timeline, but there is a problem — you have not done one because the task seems impossible.

 Finding Day 1 in Your Business Plan Timeline

-How do you show you’re making headway before you’re up and running?
+How do you show you are making headway before you are up and running?

 The answer might be simpler than you think.

-Or if you are an existing business that is expanding.
+It does not matter if you are a startup, an existing business that is expanding,

-Many entrepreneurs make the mistake of obsessing over what they need to do, what they haven’t done yet, and they end up telling investors and lenders loud and clear that “I’m a bad investment because I haven’t done anything yet.”
+Many entrepreneurs make the mistake of obsessing over what they need to do and what they have not yet done; they end up telling investors and lenders loud and clear that “I’m a bad investment because I haven’t done anything yet.”